jstimpfle/language/README.md

 - [x] ELF-64 object writer for Linux supports all currently implemented features (`src/elf64.c`)
 - [ ] PE object writer for Windows (`src/pe64.c`)
 - [ ] Mach-O object writer for Mac OS, any volunteers?

+A list of bugs, structural problems, and cross-cutting concern type missing things, can be found in TODO.txt.

 Build
 -----